stormpath/stormpath-documentation/source/saml_idp_guides.rst

 #.
 Next, enter in a name and (optionally) a description, then set the Directory's status.

 #.
-For "SAML SSO Login Url" paste in the "Identity Provider Single Sign-On URL" from above.
+For both "SAML SSO Login Url" and "SAML SSO Logout URL" paste in the "Identity Provider Single Sign-On URL" from above.

 #.
-For "SAML SSO Logout Url" fields, paste in the "Identity Provider Single Sign-On URL" from above.
+For the "SAML X.509 Signing Cert" field, paste in the text content from the IdP certificate in Step 2.

 #.
-For the "SAML X.509 Signing Cert" field, paste in the text content from the IdP certificate in Step 1.

-#.
 Finally, select "RSA-SHA256" as the "SAML Request Signature Algorithm".

 #.
 Once all this information is entered, click on **Create Directory**.
 At this point, you will arrive back on the main Directories page.

-2.2.
+3.2.
 Gather Your SAML Directory Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Find and click on your new SAML Directory.